 Kidney cancer also can be assigned a stage number of 1 through 4.
 These stages identify cancers with a similar outlook, and so are treated in a similar way.
 As a general guide, the lower the stage number, the better your chance of recovery, but everyone’s situation is unique.

 Stage 1 is the least aggressive stage and has the highest five-year survival rate.
 According to the TNM system, the cancerous tumor is relatively small in the first stage, so it receives a designation of T1.
 The tumor only appears in one kidney and there’s no evidence that it has spread to lymph nodes or other organs, so it receives N0 and M0 designations.

-In stage 1, the cancerous kidney will probably be removed, but follow-up therapy might not be necessary.
+In stage 1, the cancerous kidney will probably be removed and follow-up therapy might not be necessary.
 The chances for recovery are good.
-The five-year survival rate for stage 1 kidney cancer is 81 percent.
-That means that 81 percent of people diagnosed with stage 1 kidney cancer are still alive five years after their original diagnosis.
+The five-year survival rate for stage 1 kidney cancer is

 Stage 2 is more serious than stage 1.
 In this stage, the tumor is larger than 7 centimeters across but only appears in the kidney.
 Now it’s considered T2.
 But, like stage 1, there’s no evidence that it has spread to nearby lymph nodes or other organs, so it’s also considered N0 and M0.

 As in stage 1, a stage 2 cancerous kidney will probably be removed, and follow-up therapy might not be necessary.
 The five-year survival rate for stage 2 kidney cancer is

 The TNM system describes two scenarios for stage 3 kidney cancer.
 In the first scenario, the tumor has grown into a major vein and nearby tissue, but has not reached nearby lymph nodes.
 This is referred to as T3, N0, M0.